Skip to main content

 6. Integrity and confidentiality

 Personal data may be held in both electronic and hard copy formats.
-Electronic data is held on secure States of Guernsey data centers which are certified to ISO27001 standard.
+Electronic data is held on secure States of Guernsey data centers.
+Hard copy data is stored in offices of the States of Guernsey.

-Information Security – The controller adopts the information security standards of the States of Guernsey.
+Information Security – The Controller adopts the information security standards of the States of Guernsey.

 7. Accountability